-The second edition explores the contours of the U.S.-China strategic competition and recommends that, by necessity, Washington embrace a more risk-taking approach to the competition.
+The second edition explores the contours of the U.S.-China strategic competition and urges Washington to embrace a more risk-taking approach to the competition.
 Otherwise it may forfeit its alliances, its economic interests in the region, and its stewardship of freedom of the sea and the liberal system of trade and commerce as a whole.
 The book has been named to the U.S. Navy and U.S. Indo-Pacific Command Professional Reading Lists as well as the U.S. Marine Corps Commandant’s Professional Reading List.

 “This is must reading.
-In their landmark Red Star over the Pacific, Toshi Yoshihara and James Holmes warned us Chinese sea power is here to stay and could veer toward aggression.
+In their landmark Red Star Over the Pacific, Toshi Yoshihara and James Holmes warned us Chinese sea power is here to stay and could veer toward aggression.
 Their warning was prophetic.
 With this second edition they help us prepare for the competitive future they foresaw.”—Adm.
 James Stavridis, USN (Ret.), author of Sea Power: The History and Geopolitics of the World’s Oceans and dean emeritus, Fletcher School of Law and Diplomacy, Tufts University

 “Yoshihara and Holmes have written the definitive, comprehensive description of China’s growing emphasis on sea power and determination to be influential on the high seas.
 This book affords many clues to ways to make affordable changes in the composition and tactics needed in our Navy to retain the confidence of our Asian allies and help keep the peace or constrain the level of conflict in the Western Pacific.” —Capt.
 Wayne P. Hughes Jr., USN (Ret.), author of Fleet Tactics and Naval Operations, Third Edition